PRAMOTH-S/Drowsiness-detection-/README.md

-# 😴 Driver Drowsiness Detection Syste
+# 😴 Driver Drowsiness Detection System

 A real-time **Driver Drowsiness Detection System** built using **Python, OpenCV, and dlib**.
 This system monitors eye activity using facial landmarks and detects drowsiness based on the **Eye Aspect Ratio (EAR)**.
 When prolonged eye closure is detected, an alert is triggered.